Repository Management with Nexus

 Nexus provides anonymous access for users who only need to search repositories, browse repositories, and peruse the system feeds.
 This anonymous access level changes the navigation menu and some of the options available when you right-click on a repository.
 This read-only access displays the user interface shown in Figure 5.1, “Nexus Interface for Anonymous Users”.

 The Nexus user interface is used with a web browser and works best with modern browsers.
 Older versions such as Microsoft Internet Explorer 7 or earlier are not supported and actively blocked from using Nexus to avoid an unsatisfactory user experience.
+Internet Explorer 8 works up to Nexus 2.8 and is not supported for newer releases.

 The user interface is separated into a number of different sections.